christopheraue/christopheraue.net/_posts/2014-03-05-vertical-align.md

 **The inline element's outer edges** align themselves with the top and bottom edge of the line height.
 It *does not* matter, if the line height is smaller than the height of the font.
 So, the outer edges are the red lines in the figure above.

 **The inline element's baseline** is the line, the characters are *sitting* on.
 This is the blue line in the figure.
-Roughly speaking, the baseline is *somewhere below the middle of the line height*.
+Roughly speaking, the baseline is *somewhere below the middle of the font's height*.
 Have look at the W3C Specs for a [detailed definition](http://www.w3.org/TR/CSS2/visudet.html#leading).

 ### Inline-Block Element
 <figure class="columns no-break thirds">